 Contact Paul Davis for all your property damage needs.
 (617) 431- 2311

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

-- Keep a listing of all household goods or personal belongings you have thrown out and receipts for any expenses you incur while protecting your property.
+- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your property.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet when possible.
+- Carpets: Avoid being on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Close all doors in affected areas to focus smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to focus smoke odors as much as possible.